Skip to main content

 Defense for CCW violations, improper handling of firearms, and weapons under disability charges.

-Possession, trafficking, and paraphernalia charges with attention to search and seizure issues.
+Possession, trafficking, and paraphernalia charges with attention to search-and-seizure issues, lab testing, and charge framing.

 Juvenile Matters